aws-samples/amazon-eks-refarch-cloudformation/README.md

 You can pass the variable in to modify the parameters on-the-fly.
 For example:

 ```
-$ NodeAutoScalingGroupDesiredSize=2 make update-eks-cluster
+$ NodeAutoScalingGroupMaxSize=10  NodeAutoScalingGroupDesiredSize=8 make update-eks-cluster
 ```
-this will update the `NodeGroup` stack and set `NodeAutoScalingGroupDesiredSize` to `2`
+this will update the `NodeGroup` stack and set `NodeAutoScalingGroupMaxSize` to `10` and `NodeAutoScalingGroupDesiredSize` to `8`

 4. To clean up and remove all resources from Amazon EKS cluster and nodegroup: